 - Small Pot: for steel cut, rolled, or quick oats

-- Glass Jars: for storing dry oats or making overnight oats
+- Glass Jars: for making overnight oats

 - Muffin Pan: for making baked oat cups

-- Basic baking sheet: for making homemade granola
+- Baking Sheet: for making homemade granola

 - Vitamix: for making smoothies with oats